 • Improve community understanding of the significant values of the Waimea Inlet/Waimeha

-• Micro-chip 100% of domestic cats in the project area
+• Micro-chip 100% of domestic cats in the project area with funding support from the Tasman District Council

 • Remove stray and wild cats from the project area